uiceds/cee-492-term-project-fall-2022-shans/manuscript.md

 Concrete ties are less prone to have gauge problems related to defective fasteners, as we can see by comparing the median of the distributions.
 It can be explained by the fact that they have metal shoulders that holds the rails in place, regardless of having a fastener or not.
 Concrete ties with 3 defective fasteners are more prone to have wide gauge, as shown by the higher median than the other conditions.

-### Is there a meaningful relation between the Degree of Curvature and Gauge?
+### Is there a meaningful relation between the Degree of Curvature and Gauge Deviation?

 Degree of curvature is a measure to determine the sharpness of a curve.
 The definition is found by connecting two points on an arc with a 100-foot chord, drawing radii from the center of the arc to the chord end-points, and then measuring the angle between these radii lines.
 The larger the degree of curvature, the sharper the curve is.
 A positive degree of curvature means the track route is towards right, and a negative degree of curvature represents a left turn.

 First, we looked at the correlation plot shown in figure @fig:curve_gauge to investigate a possible relationship between the Degree of Curvature and Gauge.
 We used the absolute value of the curvature here to make the resultant plot more accurate.

 ![](images/corrplot.jpeg){#fig:curve_gauge}